2024 WS Runners,

 10:00 a.m.
 Western States Welcome, followed by Trek to Emigrant Pass (Mo Livermore and Tony Rossmann): Celebrate your Western States adventure!
 Join Race Director Craig Thornley, WSER trustees, key volunteers, and race veterans beneath the Start Line Arch, and walk (depending on this year’s snow conditions) or ride the tram to the summit (mile 4.0 on the course) for unique inspiration, amazing views and special Western States camaraderie.
-Meet in front of the tram building.
 Wear layered clothing and trail shoes.
 Short program will begin on the summit at noon.